DmytroSytnyk/surya/README.md

 # Version of Surya with user-friendly Qt GUI ( Latex OCR repo )

-This is a prior version of Surya package with the Qt6 GUI optimized for recognizing for doing LateX OCR of formulas from screen captures.
+This is a prior version of Surya package with the Qt6 GUI optimized for doing LateX OCR of formulas from screen captures.

 To run the GUI use `gui_app.py`